Incovo adds RGB Solutions to IT portfolio – Daily Business

 Incovo, the IT, telecoms and managed print provider, has acquired Edinburgh-based IT services provider, RGB Solutions.

-The acquisition is the result of several months of strategic talks and negotiations between Incovo CEO Chris Thomas and RGB Solutions’ founder, Richard Blades.
+The acquisition is the result of several months of strategic talks and negotiations between Glasgow-based Incovo CEO Chris Thomas and RGB Solutions’ founder, Richard Blades.

 Mr Thomas said: “Incovo has undergone considerable changes in the past 20 years as it has grown and evolved in response to the ever-changing technological landscape.